AneKazek/HexaSLM/README.md

-# HexaSLM: Advanced Fine-Tuning & Inference
+# HexaSLM: Can Chain-of-Verification Secure the Cybersecurity Domain?

 <div align="center">